documentationfor yFiles for HTML 3.0.0.3

 Finding Adjacent Nodes and Edges

-It is often important to find the edges which connect to a given node and the nodes which connect to the opposite ends of these edges.
+It is often important to find the edges that connect to a given node and the nodes that connect to the opposite ends of these edges.

 Example graph

-IGraph provides a set of methods for counting and finding both incoming and outgoing edges of a port owner as well as all incident edges without respect to their direction.
+IGraph provides a set of methods for counting and finding both incoming and outgoing edges of a port owner, as well as all incident edges regardless of their direction.

 degree(owner: IPortOwner): number